GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 The graphs below show changes in web page performance metrics values according to the "Platform".
 Note the two important dates on the graphs:

 - 23 March 2021: the release of iteration with the last page sections migrated to Svelte;
-- 19 April 2021: the release of iteration with returned SSR and layout modified to correct CLS CWV.
+- 19 April 2021: the release of iteration with returned SSR and layout modified to correct CLS regressions.

 The decrease in values from May 1 to May 10 is due to May holidays in Russia.